 Applying for a licence – partial accreditation

 If you partially hold the approved accreditation (i.e. only 2 of the 3 competencies) you should contact an RTO of your choice and undertake training to obtain the third competency.
-You then need to get copies of the statements of attainment and apply as described above in 'Applying for a licence in Queensland'.
+You then need to get copies of the statements of attainment and apply.

 Applying for a licence – mutual recognition